peterkuma/model-code-genealogy-2022/README.md

 Arguments:

 - type: Type of "democracy".
-One of: "variant", "model", "institution", "country", "code".
+One of: "variant", "model", "institution", "country", "code", "family".
 - models: Table of all models (CSV).
 - subset: List of models to calculate weights for (CSV).